 For this specific recipe, I did not use lamb (which is the most quality meat you can eat today) because I already posted a recipe for Lamb Souvlaki.
 If you love lamb, I strongly advise having it often!
-For this variation, let’s use something typical for Greek Souvlaki – nicely chopped and grilled pork.
+For this variation, let’s use something different – nicely chopped and grilled veal.
 Of course, you can use just about any meat of your choice and make it with Greek spices and passion.

 However, Tzatziki sauce is a must here!
 I am kindly asking you not to replace it with mayonnaise or any other sauce because you will ruin the experience.
 Greek Souvlaki is authentic only with Tzatziki.
-We will only have to be careful with tomato and onion.
-The reason for this lays in the fact that we don’t want to jeopardise our Keto macros.
+We will only have to be careful with tomatoes and onions.
+The reason for this lies in the fact that we don’t want to jeopardise our Keto macros.
 In fact, both tomatoes and onions are quite rich in sugar, so we will use small ones.